SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 #### To retrieve and apply a configuration snapshot

->**Info:** The following steps apply to devices which do not support single configuration types.
+>**Info:** The following steps apply to devices which do not support multiple configuration types.
 For information on devices that support multiple configuration types, see the section below.

 1. Navigate to the desired device in **Devices** > **All devices** and open its **Configuration** tab.
 2. Under **Configuration snapshot**, click **Get new snapshot from device** at the top right.